fenneh/discord-epl-goal-highlghtss/README.md

 Each test case uses isolated state to ensure consistent results, and includes detailed logging for debugging.

+## Test Scripts

+The repository includes test scripts for validating URL processing:

+1. PowerShell script (Windows):
+    ```powershell
+    .\test_urls.ps1
+    ```

+2. Bash script (Linux/Mac):
+    ```bash
+    ./test_urls.sh
+    ```

+These scripts allow you to test multiple Reddit thread URLs sequentially, with the following features:
+- Colorized output for better readability
+- Pauses between URLs for result review
+- Ignores previously posted URLs and duplicates
+- Easy to update with new test URLs

+To add new test URLs, edit the `urls` array at the top of the script with the Reddit thread IDs.

 ## Contributing

 1. Fork the repository